An organization's response to

 An important part of localization is testing, to detect when localized text (such as long words in German) do not fit on a screen designed for smaller English words.

-A translation memory (TM) is a database of transalation assets, usually spanning over several projects of an organization.
+A translation memory (TM) is a database of translation assets, usually spanning over several projects of an organization.
 TMs are created using CAT software (Computer Aided Translation) and localization software.
+The best known offerings include enterprise-priced Trados and the less expensive Wordfast.

-Each early translation software vendor had to develop their own proprietary file formats.
-But the majority of translation software now support an industry-wide open standard called TMX (the Translation Memory eXchange) at lisa.org/tmx, a project of the OSCAR (Open Standards for Container/Content Allowing Re-use) Special Interest Groups of LISA (Localization Industry Standards Assn)..
+Each early translation software vendor developed their own proprietary file formats.
+But most translation software now support the TMX (Translation Memory eXchange) industry-wide open standard developed by lisa.org/tmx, a project of the OSCAR (Open Standards for Container/Content Allowing Re-use) Special Interest Groups of LISA (Localization Industry Standards Assn).

 |